ridanXD/ridanXD/README.md

 # Introduction
 Hello Welcome to my Github Page!
 Im Undergraduated Student from Telkom University majoring of software engineering.
 Im interest in Mobile Programming, Web Programming, and Offensive Security Programming.
+I Love to make some of CLI Tools, in future, i think my repo will filled with a lot of CLI Tools.
 # DEVICE AND IDE
 - Lenovo Thinkpad X390
 - Arch Linux with Hyprland DE